+- Minimum of 2 Bailers - Personal Floatation Devices (PFDs) for each paddler (6)

+- A spare paddle

+- Spare rubbers

+- Duct tape if going over the bar

+- Tow rope if going over the bar

-- Minimum of 2 Bailers - Personal Floatation Devices (PFDs) for each paddler (6) - Lights (if necessary) - Storm covers are to be put on canoes in the event of rough conditions.
+- Lights (if necessary)

+- Storm covers are to be put on canoes in the event of rough conditions.
 This is at the discretion of the team Coach and Captains.

+- One person must carry a mobile phone

+- Walkie talkies can be used to enhance communication between steerers and coaches, particularly in the open ocean.